John Danforth: Elections

-In 1970 Danforth ran for the United States Senate for the first time, against Democratic incumbent Stuart Symington.
+In 1970, Danforth ran for the United States Senate for the first time, against Democratic incumbent Stuart Symington.
 He lost in a close race.

-In 1976 Danforth ran to succeed Symington, who was retiring.
+In 1976, Danforth ran to succeed Symington, who was retiring.
 He had little opposition in the Republican primary.
-The Democrats had a three-way battle among Symington's son James W. Symington, former Missouri Governor Warren Hearnes and rising political star Congressman Jerry Litton.
+The Democrats had a three-way battle among Symington's son James W. Symington, former Missouri Governor Warren Hearnes, and rising political star Congressman Jerry Litton.
 Litton won the primary, but he and his family were killed when the plane taking them to their victory party in Kansas City crashed on takeoff in Chillicothe, Missouri.
 Hearnes, who had finished second in the primary, was chosen to replace Litton as the Democratic nominee.
 In the general election, Danforth defeated Hearnes with nearly 57% of the vote.

-In 1982 the Democratic nominee for U.S. Senate was Harriett Woods, a relatively unknown state senator from the St. Louis suburb of University City.
+In 1982, the Democratic nominee for U.S. Senate was Harriett Woods, a relatively unknown state senator from the St. Louis suburb of University City.
 She was active in women's rights organizations and collected union support and was a cousin of Democratic Senator Howard Metzenbaum of Ohio.
 Her speeches denounced Ronald Reagan's policies so vigorously that she ran on the nickname "Give 'em Hell, Harriett" (a play on the famous Truman phrase).
 Danforth defeated Woods 51% to 49%, with Woods's pro-choice stance said to be the reason for her loss.

-In 1988 Danforth defeated Democrat Jay Nixon, 68%–32%.
+In 1988, Danforth defeated Democrat Jay Nixon, 68%–32%.
 He chose not to run for a fourth term and retired from the Senate in 1995.
 He was succeeded by former Missouri governor John Ashcroft.
 Nixon was later elected Missouri Attorney General, and, in 2008, governor of Missouri.

 In January 2001, when Missouri Democrats opposed Ashcroft's nomination for U.S. Attorney General, Danforth's name was invoked.
 Former U.S. Senator Tom Eagleton reacted to the nomination by saying: "John Danforth would have been my first choice.
 John Ashcroft would have been my last choice."

 Tenure

 During the 1991 Senate confirmation hearings for U.S. Supreme Court nominee Clarence Thomas, Danforth used his clout to support Thomas, who had served Danforth during his state attorney general years and later as an aide in the Senate.

 Danforth portrayed himself as a political moderate, but voted like his right-wing Republican colleagues, including sustaining filibusters.
 He was once quoted as saying he joined the Republican Party for "the same reason you sometimes choose which movie to see—[it's] the one with the shortest line."

 Danforth is a longtime opponent of capital punishment, as he made clear on the Senate floor in 1994.

 In 1988, George H. W. Bush's presidential campaign vetted Danforth as a potential running mate.
-Bush selected Senator Dan Quayle (whose middle name is "Danforth") instead.
+Bush selected Indiana Senator Dan Quayle instead.